Hanli Prinsloo: Education

-After graduating from Willowridge High School in Pretoria, Prinsloo studied dramatic studies at the University of Pretoria for one year before relocating to Gothenburg, Sweden where she studied both performing arts (Dramatik, Goteborgs Universitet) and cultural project management (Kulturverkstan).
+After graduating from Willowridge High School in Pretoria, Prinsloo studied dramatic studies at the University of Pretoria for one year before relocating to Gothenburg, Sweden where she studied both performing arts (Dramatik, Göteborgs Universitet) and cultural project management (Kulturverkstan).
 She is a qualified free-diving instructor with AIDA, and a certified yoga instructor (Sampoorna Yoga, India).

 Freediving achievements

-While studying and working as an actress in Sweden, she was introduced to the sport of free-diving by ocean adventurer and free-diver Sebastian Naslund.
+While studying and working as an actress in Sweden, she was introduced to the sport of free-diving by ocean adventurer and free-diver Sebastian Näslund.
 In 2003 Hanli broke her first South African free-diving record and in 2006 represented South Africa at the Free-diving World Championships in Dahab, Egypt.
 In 2008 she broke four South African records and won the Nordic Deep Free-diving Competition.
 In 2010 she broke her eleventh South African record and became the first South African to hold records in all six free competitive diving disciplines simultaneously.